-TIP Project R-4467 involves improvements along U.S. 17 Business/N.C.
-37 from the South end of the Perquimans River bridge to the intersection of U.S. 17 Business and N.C.
+The purpose of this project (R-4467) is to continue to provide a reliable, direct connection from downtown Hertford to Winfall and northern Perquimans County.
+The project includes improvements along U.S. 17 Business/N.C.
+37 from the south end of the Perquimans River bridge in Hertford to the intersection of U.S. 17 Business and N.C.
 37 in Winfall, a distance of approximately 0.4 mile.
-The existing causeway is settling unevenly due to poor soils under the roadway, and the S-Bridge (Bridge No. 8) across the Perquimans River is weakening due to its age.
-The purpose of this project is to continue to provide a reliable direct connection from downtown Hertford to Winfall and northern Perquimans County.
+The existing causeway is settling unevenly due to poor soils under the roadway, and the bridge across the Perquimans River, known as the “S-Bridge” is weakening due to its age.

 News and Updates

-The next step is for NCDOT to complete coordination with other agencies on the alternative selection.
-NCDOT will then prepare the State Finding of No Significant Impact (SFONSI), which will document the final decision.
-The approved SFONSI will be posted to the project website (anticipated spring 2015).
+The next step is for NCDOT to prepare the State Finding of No Significant Impact (SFONSI), which will document the final decision.
+The approved SFONSI will be posted to the project website (anticipated summer 2015).

 Final design for the project will begin following completion of the SFONSI.
-Right of way acquisition and construction are scheduled for 2016 and 2018, respectively, in the current State Transportation Improvement Program.
+Right of way acquisition and construction are scheduled for 2017 and 2019, respectively, in the draft State Transportation Improvement Program.

 Project Overview and Purpose

-Public Involvement is an important part of the project development process.
+Public involvement is an important part of the project development process.
 NCDOT encourages citizen involvement with transportation projects and will consider public suggestions and address their concerns.
-NCDOT has reached out to the public through newsletters and postcards (see above), two meetings with small groups, and Citizens Informational Workshops in April 2010, June 2011 and August 2012.
+NCDOT has reached out to the public through newsletters and postcards, two meetings with small groups, and citizens informational workshops/public meetings in April 2010, June 2011, August 2012 and November 2014.
 A public hearing was held in September 2013.

 To add your name to the project mailing list, please Contact Us.